-The Jackson College Clinical Coordinator will establish the specific student clinical assignments and rotation for each clinical site.
+The Jackson College Clinical Coordinator will establish the specific student clinical assignments and rotations for each clinical site.
 Students may be expected to commute to an additional clinical site (other than the initial clinical site assigned to them) to obtain the complete education of the sonography program.
 The Jackson College Program Coordinator and Clinical Instructors must approve all student rotations.

 A Basic Clinical Site Schedule will be utilized as a guide by the Clinical Coordinator.
 The clinical education schedule will be determined by the assigned Clinical Instructor of the clinical site.
+The student should be aware this may include day, night, and weekend shifts.
 The DMS students may be required to follow the workday schedule of their clinical site.
 Lunches and work breaks will be at the discretion of the supervising sonographer.
-Time is not given for a 30 minute lunch, this means that a student must be at their clinical site for 8.5 hours per day in order to reach their 8 hour minimum requirement per day.
-The clinical schedule is determined by the clinical site not the student.
+Time is not given for a 30-minute lunch, this means that a student must be at their clinical site for 8.5 hours per day to reach their 8-hour minimum requirement per day.
+The clinical schedule is determined by the clinical site, not the student.
 Students should contact their instructor if they have a problem with their schedule; however, the clinical site's needs shall dictate the schedule.